Expiration Dates: Should You Pay Attention?

 - Sell-By: Most sell-by dates are found on perishables like meat, seafood, poultry and milk.
 The date is a guide for stores to know how long they can display a particular product.

 You should buy the product before the sell-by date expires.
-But you can still store it at home for some time beyond that date, as long as you follow safe storage procedures (check the Keep It or Toss It database for specific foods).
+But you can still store it at home for some time beyond that date, as long as you follow safe storage procedures (check the Keep It or Toss It database for the shelf life of specific foods).

 For instance, milk that has been continuously refrigerated will usually remain drinkable for about one week after the "sell by" date on the package.
 Likewise, you can store ground beef in your refrigerator for 1 to 2 days after purchasing it, even if the sell-by date expires during that time.